anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 ### Stream processing

 Some applications may require [stream processing](../infrastructure/#stream-processing){:target="_blank"} where we require near real-time feature values to deliver up-to-date predictions at low latency.
 While we'll still utilize an offline store for retrieving historical data, our application's real-time event data will go directly through our data streams to an online store for serving.
+An example where stream processing would be needed is when we want to retrieve real-time user session behavior (clicks, purchases) in an e-commerce platform so that we can recommend the appropriate items from our catalog.

 <div class="ai-center-all">
     <img src="/static/images/mlops/feature_store/stream.png" width="1000" alt="stream processing">